All Episodes

 The little guy from the cheap seats, they're killing us because they're believing this stuff.

-They're killing us because the cost of fuel and Americans drove 30 billion less miles.
+They're killing us because the cost of fuel, and Americans drove 30 billion less miles.

-When that happens, we're consumption-based economy.
+When that happens, we're a consumption-based economy.

-Oh, you wait you wait a minute.
+Oh, you mean, wait a minute.

 You mean Obama's killing us?